aatuh/recsys/README.md

 - `λ` is the trade-off/weight parameter between relevance and diversity `[0,1]`.
   - `λ=1.0` = pure relevance, no diversity.
   - `λ=0.0` = pure diversity (far from selected), ignoring base scores.
-  - Typical: `0.6..0.9` to prefer relevance but still spread items.
+  - Typical: `0.1..0.3` to keep coverage high while preserving relevance.
+Push toward `1.0` if you prefer pure relevance.
 - `normScore(x, maxScore)` scales the candidate's base score into `[0,1]`.
 - `maxSim(c, Selected)` is the maximum similarity between the candidate and any already-selected item.